Mosquito Control Program

 Your Own Backyard

-One tire, thrown away in a backyard will hold enough warm water in its rim to breed 100,000 mosquitoes during April.
+One tire, thrown away in a backyard will hold enough water in its rim to breed 100,000 mosquitoes during April.
 To ensure a truly effective program, early spring cleanup is necessary.
 Residents must eliminate potential breeding sites in their yards through sanitation and maintenance.
 Clean or remove poorly maintained pools, wading pools, old tires, rain barrels, troughs and other similar containers that collect rainwater and create perfect breeding sites for mosquitoes.

 To ensure that all precautions as prescribed by the Ministry of Environment, Conservation and Parks (MECP) are followed, the Township of King contracts the services of an experienced licensed applicator to carry out the monitoring and larviciding activities.
 The contractor must obtain its license from the MECP.
 In addition, licensed applicators must apply annually to the MECP for a permit to apply larvicide.
 As a condition of the permit, the licensed applicator is required to monitor and document the before and after results of the application and then file a report to the MECP for their review and approval.
 A copy of this report is also provided to the Township.